MediaBrowser/plugin.video.emby/README.md

 7. Once you're succesfully authenticated to your Plex server, the initial sync will start.
 8. The first sync of the Plex server to local Kodi database may take a LONG time.
 With my setup (~400 movies, ~600 episodes, couple of Test music albums and a very powerful NAS), sync take approximately 5 minutes.
 9. Once the full sync is done, you can browse your media in Kodi, syncs will be automatically done in the background.
+10. Restart!

 Again, this is beta.
 You have been warned.
 It's a given that you will need to fully resync and reset your setup on a regular basis.

+**Having Problems?
+Then thanks for your log files**

+1. Activate a more detailed logging for KodiPlexConnect: Settings -> Advanced -> "Debug"
+2. Follow the instructions here: http://kodi.wiki/view/Log_file/Easy
+3. Post the link to your log (that you posted e.g. here: http://xbmclogs.com/) on https://forums.plex.tv/discussion/210023/plexkodiconnect-supercharge-your-plex-kodi-connection

 ### Welcome to PlexKodiConnect